Temasek-Dynamics/gestelt/gestelt_bringup/README.md

         - Battery: 2S 7.4V
         - Propellers: 3 inch three-blade propellers

-    - Test on RADXA device
-        - Test message passing from separate networks
-        - How to handle launching remotely from flight control?
-    - Record metrics
-        - Maximum possible speed
-        - Communications reqd – message size, frequency of sending
-        - Communications latency tolerated – milliseconds
-        - Algo run time on Radxa – milliseconds
-        - Success rate
-        - Maximum flight speed it can enable in sparse/dense environment
-        - Maximum number of UAVs it can handle

 ## Simulation
 - Explore weird phenomenom between drone_num/formation_num and path planning problems
     - When actual number of drones are 2